eclipse-glsp/glsp-eclipse-integration/README.md

 ![Workflow Diagram](/documentation/glsp-eclipse-integration-animated.gif)

 ## How to start the Workflow Diagram example?
-First, you need to build both the client and the server (See the Building section below).
-Then, start an Eclipse Application containing the org.eclipse.glsp.ide.workflow.editor plug-in (e.g. using the `WorkflowEditor.launch` launch configuration provided in that project).
-The Workflow Diagram Editor is registered for *.wf files.
-You can use the provided example project: `server/example/runtime/test`
+First, you need to build both the client and the server (see the [Building section](#building) below).
+Then, import the Eclipse plug-in project `server/example/org.eclipse.glsp.ide.workflow.editor` and `server/releng/org.eclipse.glsp.ide.releng.target` into your Eclipse IDE, open the `server/releng/org.eclipse.glsp.ide.releng.target/r2020-09.target` and set it as your target platform.
+Now, you can start an Eclipse Application containing the plug-in project `org.eclipse.glsp.ide.workflow.editor`, e.g. using the `WorkflowEditor.launch` launch configuration provided in that project.
+The Workflow Diagram Editor is registered for any *.wf files.
+You can use the provided example *.wf file from: `server/example/runtime/test`

 ## Where to find the sources?
 In addition to this repository, the related source code can be found here: